michiganuav/michiganuav.github.io/_posts/2021-07-22-CalculiX-Extras-Ubuntu.md

 license: false
 ---

-this was most recently tested to work on ubuntu 20.04.2 lts.
+This was most recently tested to work on ubuntu 20.04.2 LTS.

-# **install calculix software dependencies**
+# Install calculix software dependencies

-1.  **alternatively, you may use the command line of a terminal. i prefer this.**
 1.  pull the latest list of packages from ubuntu
 ```console
 sudo apt-get update
 ```
 1. Upgrade to the latest available packages of those that are currently installed.
 This will take some time (the first time especially).
 ```console
 sudo apt-get upgrade
 ```